 All maintenance is included

 We maintain your rental: open glue seams, adjustments, minor cosmetic scuffs and scratches, broken strings, and one free bow rehair a year is provided by Burns Violins at no additional charge.
-Accidental damage protection may be purchased for an additional monthly fee.
 More information is included in the rental agreement or by calling Burns Violins.

 Bonus — option to purchase